Pimprapa Tangprabhaporn

-Pimprapa Tangprabhaporn (พิมประภา ตั้งประภาพร) is a Thai actress, singer and model.
+Pimprapa Tangprabhaporn (พิมประภา ตั้งประภาพร born 10 October 1992) is a Thai actress, singer and model.
 Her nickname is Pim.
-She was born on 10 October 1992.
 She was well known as Fasai in Thai drama series, Once Upon A Time in My Heart (กาลครั้งหนึ่งในหัวใจ).

 Biography

 Pimprapa or Pim was born on 10 October 1992 in Bangkok, Thailand.
 She has 2 younger sisters (Pair and Ploy).
 She attended Heathfield International School and Bromsgrove International School and passed the grade 12 equivalent test (ITCSE) to study at the university.
 In 2014 Pim graduated with a Bachelor of Arts in Communication Design (Commde) from the Faculty of Architecture at Chulalongkorn University.

 In 2000, Pim was first on screen, Look Mai Klai Ton, when she was 7 years old and then played many roles in many dramas such as Nueng Nai Suang, Khamin Kub Poon, Sai Lo Hit, Rang Ngao, etc. In 2007, Pim passed the audition to be a singer in Kamikaze music label which is affiliated with RS music company.
 She was a member of the girl group, Chilli White Choc which was in Lipz Project.
 After that 2 members of her group, Ink and Best, were quit due to expired contracts so the group was disbanded.
 However, her career continued, Pim was also in one of her successful projects, Sevendays, as the Tuesday girl, in 2009.

 After the project, in 2010, Kamikaze formed new girl group from the disbanded girls in Lipz project, Pim Min and Jinny, the new group named Swee:D. Their song, "Sad Scene" (ฉากเรียกน้ำตา) was on top of Thai radio charts.
 Despite the moderate success, Pim decided not to renew her contract and left the music industry to focus on her university studies.
 In 2013, Pim was back to be an actress on a TV series again in Wiman Maprow, a comedy series on Channel 7 and signed as actors under Channel 7.
 She is currently freelance actors after ended her contract with Channel 7 in the end of 2020.